Young at heart and

 Stock photography is a big business and people like Imagebank/GettyImages, Corbis or Alamy are the market leaders.
 Buying an image from them is a very costly affair.
 So, what do poor designers do to get images?

-The solution is ‘stock.xchng.’
+‘stock.xchng‘ (this website is defunct now; See the update at the end of this article).
 Their website cannot be compared with the market leaders, but the images are royalty free.
 Of course, there exist standard restrictions like the following.

 You may use the Image: